telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 ### Themes.Implicit Folder

-As its name suggests, all styles and resources for the controls are located in the **Themes.Implicit** folder.
+As its name suggests, the **Themes.Implicit** folder contains all styles and resources needed for the visualization of the **UI for WPF** controls.
 Further digging into its structure, you will notice that it contains separate folders for each available theme.

 ### Standard Binaries vs NoXAML Binaries